 Run toward a goal, not away from a bad job situation.
 The first step in preparing is defining what you're looking for, O'Donnell says.

-O'Donnell recognizes that having a plan works great, when things go to plan.
+O'Donnell recognizes that having a plan works great when things actually go to plan.
 But they don't always.
 There are situations that demand an immediate exit — such as workplace assault or sexual harassment, or when the stress is so high it's causing medical problems.

 3. Get your financial house in order

-The next is to have a financial plan, as well as health insurance.
+The next step is to have a financial plan, as well as health insurance.

 It took Anna Trujillo, a senior project manager for a bank in Salt Lake City, three years to get comfortable with the idea of leaving what was her first job.

 "I'd wake up in the morning and just sit at the bed and cry," says Trujillo, who says she loved her co-workers but felt overworked and was also taking care of her sick mother at the time.
 Only after her then-fiancé showed her some financial analysis that they'd be fine on savings for nine months did she feel comfortable quitting.

 Ideally, says O'Donnell, a plan would involve a year's worth of savings, because the average job search takes nine months.
 "People aren't as prepared for the job search to take as long or be as hard."